AleHS01/Rails_Instagram_Clone/README.md

 # Ruby Instagram Clone

-This is an Instagram like app.
+This is an Instagram like app (functionality only).
 Made the purpose of learning Ruby on Rails with a hands-on Project.

 ## Tech Stack
 ![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?style=for-the-badge&logo=ruby&logoColor=white)